d2l-ai/d2l-en/chapter_computer-vision/ssd.md

         X = features.as_in_ctx(device)
         Y = target.as_in_ctx(device)
         with autograd.record():
-            # Generate multiscale anchor boxes and predict the category and
+            # Generate multiscale anchor boxes and predict the class and
             # offset of each
             anchors, cls_preds, bbox_preds = net(X)
-            # Label the category and offset of each anchor box
+            # Label the class and offset of each anchor box
             bbox_labels, bbox_masks, cls_labels = d2l.multibox_target(anchors,
                                                                       Y)
             # Calculate the loss function using the predicted and labeled
-            # category and offset values
+            # class and offset values
             l = calc_loss(cls_preds, cls_labels, bbox_preds, bbox_labels,
                           bbox_masks)
         l.backward()